Al-Qaeda's chief in Lebanon Majid al-Majid dies in custody

 military hospital in Beirut on Saturday, as he was receiving medical

+treatment.
 Security sources said he had gone into a coma suffering from kidney failure.

 It was only on Friday that the Lebanese authorities said that DNA tests had confirmed his identity.